WaveEngine/EvergineDocs/manual/extensions/imgui/features.md

 ImguiNative.igBegin("MyWindow", this.imguiDemoOpen.Pointer(), ImGuiWindowFlags.None);

 ImguiNative.igLabelText("This is a label", "Value1");
-ImguiNative.igLabelText("This is other label", "Value2");
+ImguiNative.igLabelText("This is another label", "Value2");

 ImguiNative.igEnd();
 ```